FSA Approved 2024

 Situated across the road from Norsey Woods, Woodvalley Vineyards is run by a group of 4 local residents.
 With backgrounds in Passivhaus & Architecture, Construction, Property Development and Finance we have taken the leap into a journey unknown to realise the landowner’s lifelong dream of establishing a vineyard on the land.

-We now have two full seasons under our belt and are ready to tackle the next phase with guidance from McNeill Vineyard Management of Essex.
-Duncan McNeill has a wealth of experience and knowledge, managing several estates in Essex.
-He has also worked for Chapel Down in Tenderten, Kent so we are privileged to have his wisdom on hand.
+With four full seasons under our belt we are ready to tackle the next phase with guidance from Vitiforce Vineyard Management.
+Blago Dishkov is a 3rd generation Bulgarian Viticulturalist and we are privileged to have his wisdom on hand.

 MEET THE TEAM